-In India, the increasing number and frequency of recent data breaches have proven that organizations across all sectors are vulnerable to cyberattacks.
-Last year, India had the largest average number of breached records along with the Middle East and the US, according to the 2019 Cost of a Data Breach report.
-After two major attacks last fall – one carried out against the Kudankulam Nuclear Power Plant, the newest and largest nuclear power plant in the country, while the other against the Indian Space Research Organization (ISRO) – it is clear that India needs to step up its cybersecurity measures.
+The increasing number and frequency of recent data breaches have proven that organizations across all sectors are vulnerable to cyberattacks.
+According to the 2023 Cost of a Data Breach report, the cost of a data breach in India is $2.18 million.
+After two major attacks in recent years – one against the Kudankulam Nuclear Power Plant, the largest nuclear power plant in the country, and the other against the Indian Space Research Organization (ISRO) – it is clear that India needs to step up its cybersecurity measures.

 Rapid digitization and cyberattacks on the rise

 Adopting new technologies and pursuing digitization also means cultivating a cybersecurity workforce.
-India has the second-largest internet user base, and due to the constant digital and data growth, it is essential both for enterprises and government authorities to be equipped with the necessary resources and to provide efficient cybersecurity and data privacy.
-Besides the risk of a data breach that causes both financial and reputational loss, growing compliance requirements, as well as the loss of competitive advantage, are essential factors to take into consideration.
+India has the second-largest Internet user base, and, due to the constant digital and data growth, it is essential both for enterprises and government authorities to be equipped with the necessary resources to provide efficient cybersecurity and data privacy.
+Besides the risk of a data breach which causes both financial and reputational loss, growing compliance requirements, as well as the loss of competitive advantage, are essential factors to take into consideration.

-The costs of data breaches are increasing on a global level, and, although malicious attacks are the most common and most expensive root cause, organizations should put more emphasis on preventing insider attacks too.
-According to a report by DSCI, the average cost of a malicious insider attack rose by 15% in 2019 from last year.
-In India, the BFSI and the government sector are among the most vulnerable ones followed by healthcare, manufacturing, and energy – and each has its own unique cybersecurity challenges.
-Furthermore, the emergence of technologies like the Internet of Things (IoT) in organizations coupled with a growing trend for convergence and multi-system interconnectedness, introduce several threats and requires active security and monitoring.
+The costs of data breaches are increasing on a global level, and, although malicious attacks are the most common and most expensive root cause, organizations should put more emphasis on preventing insider attacks, too.
+According to The Ponemon Institute’s report, the average cost of an insider threat annually is $16.2 million.
+In India, banking, financial services, and insurance organizations, as well as the government sector, are among the most vulnerable, followed by healthcare, manufacturing, and energy.
+Furthermore, the emergence of technologies like the Internet of Things (IoT) in organizations coupled with a growing trend for convergence and multi-system interconnectedness, introduces several threats and requires active security and monitoring.

-Currently, the digital economy contributes approximately 15% to India’s GDP, and it is expected to grow to 20% by 2024, which means that the number of digital services, as well as the volume and value of the produced data, will show an increase.
-Moreover, a rising amount of sensitive data, including credit card numbers and Aadhaar numbers, is being stored online, and together with the expanding number of connected devices, it creates the need for an enhanced cybersecurity strategy that includes a variety of cybersecurity products.
+Currently, the digital economy contributes approximately 11% to India’s GDP, and it is expected to grow to 20% by 2026, which means that the number of digital services, as well as the volume and value of the produced data, will show an increase.
+Moreover, a rising amount of sensitive data, including credit card numbers and Aadhaar numbers, is being stored online, and, together with the expanding number of connected devices, it creates the need for an enhanced data security strategy that includes a variety of cybersecurity products.